samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 The salt MUST be unique each time you call the function unless verifying a password hash or deriving the same key.
 It SHOULD be randomly generated using a cryptographically secure pseudorandom number generator (CSPRNG).
 However, it MAY be deterministic and predictable if random generation is not possible.

+The salt SHOULD be considered a non-secret value.
+It SHOULD be stored alongside the password hash for password hashing (see {{encoding-password-hashes}}) or in a file header for key derivation.
+If you have a secret key, the password hash SHOULD be encrypted or the `pepper` parameter SHOULD be used, as described below.

 The `spaceCost`, `timeCost`, and `parallelism` parameters MUST be carefully chosen to avoid denial-of-service and user frustration whilst ensuring adequate protection against password cracking.
 See {{choosing-the-cost-parameters}} for more information about choosing these parameters.

 Avoid using hardcoded `spaceCost`/`timeCost`/`parallelism` parameters when performing password hashing; these SHOULD be stored as part of the password hash, as described in {{encoding-password-hashes}}.
 With key derivation, hardcoded parameters are acceptable if protocol versioning is used.